 Hornbills are large and charismatic birds with a long bill that forms into a sizeable and mostly cavity filled ‘casque’.
 They make rather loud calls that are amplified by their casque.
 When the larger hornbills fly overhead they make a whooshing with each wing beat.

 Their feathers form over their eyes just like eyelashes do on mammals.
 They are considered to be the farmers of the rainforest because of the wide range of fruit they consume then transport and later cast via droppings over wide distances.

 They are mostly monogamous, caring partners, nest in cavities of trees and are excellent parents.
-The earliest fossil records of show that hornbills were around from about 15 million years ago.
+The earliest fossil records show that hornbills were around from about 15 million years ago.
 They first evolved out of Africa with the African Ground hornbills being their closest living relative.
 Hornbills are confined to sub- Sahara Africa and parts of South and South East Asia.
-Hornbills live in forests, rainforests, or savannah, depending on the species.
+Hornbills live in forests, rainforests, or Savannah, depending on the species.

-Hornbills are diurnal i.e. daylight active, often rising with the sun to preen and call to their neighbors before heading off to forage for food.
+Hornbills are diurnal i.e. daylight active, often rising with the sun to preen and call to their neighbours before heading off to forage for food.
 Some species go off to forage in pairs or small groups while other species gather in flocks that may number in the hundreds.
 There are a total of 55 species recognized in the world with the greater majority i.e. 34 is found in Asia alone.